 Known for being the first ever Indian to score in the coveted Indian Super League, Balwant Singh is an Indian footballer born in Hoshiarpur, Punjab on 15 December 1986.

-Balwant began as a midfielder and currently plays as a forward in the Indian Super League for Mumbai City FC.
+Balwant began as a midfielder and last played as a forward in the Indian Super League for Mumbai City FC in the 2017-18 season.
+In the upcoming 2018-19 season he will represent Kolkata based franchise ATK.
 Balwant is a good header of the ball, and can also play on the wings, having a knack of getting around defenders to pounce on chances.